Stocks Mixed as Investors Wait for Trade Progress

 By Alexander Osipovich

-Major U.S. stock indexes were mixed on Wednesday as investors waited for developments on a trade deal with China.
+Major U.S. stock indexes were mixed as investors waited for developments on a trade deal with China.

 The tech-heavy Nasdaq Composite gained 25.25 points, or 0.3%, to close at 7909.97.
 The S&P 500 fell 3.60 points, or 0.1%, to 2913.78, and the Dow Jones Industrial Average slipped 11.40 points, or less than 0.1%, to 26536.82.